“I have confidence in you, in the Lord, that you will have no other mind; but he who troubles you shall bear his judgment, whoever he is.”

 whoever he is

-Evidently, there was one person who was the ringleader – “whoever he [singular] is.”
-It is important to differentiate between the leaders and the led.
-Leaders always bear a greater judgment than followers because they deal in truth.
+Evidently, one person was the ringleader – “whoever he [singular] is.”
+It is essential to differentiate between the leaders and the led.
+Leaders always bear a greater judgment than followers because they deal with truth.
 There is always an individual responsibility to bear censure in this.

 Leaders bear greater responsibility than followers for what they teach.

 Leaders must take individual responsibility for what they teach and how they lead.
-If they are not careful in teaching His Word, God will discipline them.
+God will discipline them if they are not careful in teaching His Word.
 The issue is not the gravity of the person but the gravity of his faulty teaching.
 Churches today need to throw out false teachers.
 The courage to do this is not there.
-We do not believe strongly enough about anything to take strong action.
+We do not believe strongly enough about anything to take decisive action.
 We imbibe legalists without a problem.
 We live in a day of syncretism.
-We can merge doctrines together and blur the truth because we do not hold on to truth ourselves.
+We can merge doctrines and blur the truth because we do not hold on to the truth ourselves.

 “Therefore do not be ashamed of the testimony of our Lord, nor of me His prisoner, but share with me in the sufferings for the gospel according to the power of God, who has saved us and called us with a holy calling, not according to our works, but according to His own purpose and grace which was given to us in Christ Jesus before time began, but has now been revealed by the appearing of our Savior Jesus Christ, who has abolished death and brought life and immortality to light through the gospel, to which I was appointed a preacher, an apostle, and a teacher of the Gentiles.
 For this reason I also suffer these things; nevertheless I am not ashamed, for I know whom I have believed and am persuaded that He is able to keep what I have committed to Him until that Day” (2 Timothy 1:8-12).